John Shoffner: Motorsports career

+Nürburgring 24 Hour results

 Space mission

 Shoffner paid for a SpaceX Dragon 2 seat on Axiom Mission 2, commanded by Peggy Whitson, as announced on 25 May 2021.
-The mission is planned to take place in 2023.
+The mission launched on 21 May 2023.
 He was also the back-up pilot of Axiom Mission 1.

-During their week-long mission, Shoffner and Whitson will conduct single-cell genome sequencing demonstrations on the International Space Station for 10x Genomics.
+During their week-long mission, Shoffner and Whitson conducted single-cell genome sequencing demonstrations on the International Space Station for 10x Genomics.